andregca/aws-iperf-instance/README.md

 ## Overview

-This project provides a robust, idempotent way to deploy EC2 resources across multiple AWS regions using Terraform.
+This project provides a idempotent way to deploy EC2 AWS Linux resources, with iPerf, across multiple AWS regions using Terraform.
 It automatically manages EC2 key pairs on a per-region basis, generating new keys as needed and storing private keys and fingerprints locally.

 ## Features